trevoriancox/django-url-shortener/README.md

 as a fork of https://github.com/nileshk/url-shortener, but now includes functionality for creating custom shortened URLs.

-The project has been updated for Django 1.3 and now includes an extensive tests.py.
+The project has also been updated for Django 1.4 and now includes an extensive tests.py.

 Features